isomerpages/iras-onestoppayroll/_about/FAQs.md

 <p>Overview</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Employers are required to submit monthly CPF contributions (and other
+<p>Businesses/Employers are required to submit monthly CPF contributions
-data) for their employees to CPFB.
-This API enables employers to make such submissions direct from payroll software.</p>
+(and other data) to CPFB.
+This API enables them to make such submissions direct from payroll software.</p>
 </td>
 </tr>
 <tr>